-RCSA Code FOCUS/ DCPS Code Shortcuts Description RCSA Points 1.01 1.01 Backpacks Bringing backpacks to classroom or cafeteria.
-1 1.02 1.01 Chewing Gum Chewing gum.
-1 1.03 1.01 Eating or drinking in unauthorized areas.
+RCSA Code FOCUS/ DCPS Code RCSA- Schoolwide Expectation Violation Minor Offenses Class I Minor Offenses Class I Class I 1.01 1.01 Respecful; Safe Backpacks Bringing backpacks to classroom or cafeteria.
+1 1.02 1.01 Respectful Chewing Gum Chewing gum.
+1 1.03 1.01 Respectful Eating or drinking in unauthorized areas.
 Eating or drinking in unauthorized areas.
-1 1.04 1.03 No Agenda or ID Not having agenda or ID during school hours.
-1 1.05 1.01 1.01 Unprepared for class.-Not bringing the needed materials described in the course syllabus to class each day.
-1 1.06 1.06 Body Art Any 'body art' to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
-Student will not be permitted to go to class until cleaned.
-1 1.07 1.02 Illegal Organizations Any participation in prohibited secret clubs or societies.
-4 1.08 1.09 Unauthorized/ Misuse of Personal/ School Electronic Devices Use/Misuse of personal/school electronic devices that have not been authorized by the principal or designee.
-This includes, but is not limited to cell phones, tablets, chromebooks, laptops, desktops, smart watches, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
+1 1.04 1.03 Responsible; Safe No Agenda or ID Not having agenda or ID during school hours.
+1 1.05 1.01 Responsible Unprepared for class.
+1.06 1.06 Responsible Body Art Class Until Cleaned.
+1 1.07 1.02 Safe Illegal Organizations Any participation in prohibited secret clubs or societies.
+4 1.08 1.09 Safe Unauthorized/ Misuse of Personal/ School Electronic Devices Use/Misuse of personal/school electronic devices that have not been authorized by the principal or designee.
+This includes, but is not limited to cell phones, tablets, chromebooks, laptops, desktops, smart watches, airpods, bluetooth headphones, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
 Any student who chooses to bring a personal electronic device to school shall do so at his or her own risk.
-2 1.09 1.01, 1.03 Behavior that Puts Safety at Risk Horseplay, roughhousing, wrestling, pushing, scuffing, clowning or acting out.
+2 1.09 1.01, 1.03 Safe Behavior that Puts Safety at Risk This includes, but not limited to: Horseplay, roughhousing, wrestling, pushing, scuffing, clowning or acting out.
 4

-RCSA Code FOCUS/ DCPS Code Shortcuts Description RCSA Points 1.10 1.03 Cafeteria Misonduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 1.01 Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with students in class and/or with the ability of the other students to learn.
-NOTE: Continuous/repeated disruptive behavior may constitute a Class II offense (2.01) 2 1.12 1.03 Disorder Outside Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow durections to cease such conduct.
-NOTE: Continuous/repeated disruptive behavior may constitute a Class II offense (2.01) 2 1.13 1.13 1.04 Tardiness Reporting late to school or class (refer to individual school's tardy procedures).
+RCSA Code FOCUS/ DCPS Code RCSA- Schoolwide Expectation Violation Minor Offenses Class I Description RCSA Points 1.10 1.03 Respectful; Responsible; Safe Cafeteria misconduct (talking, being out of se playing with/throwing fo cutting in line, failure to o up after oneself, loitering, etc.) 2 1.11 1.01 Respectful Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with students in class and/or with the ability of the other students to learn.
+NOTE: Continuous/repeated disruptive behavior may constitute a Class II offense (2.01) 1.12 1.03 Respectful Disorder Outside Class 1.13 1.04 Responsible Tardiness Reporting late to school or class (refer to individual school's tardy procedures).
 A student has the responsibility to be in class on time.
 A student failing to make an effort to attend class in a timely manner shall be considered truant and subject to disciplinary action.
 A student's excessive unexcused tardiness shall be considered willful disobedience, and the student shall be subject to disciplinary action.
 Accumulation of tardies hall be on a quarterly grading period.
 NOTE: Pursuant to Florida Law, out-of-school suspension is not a permissible disciplinary action for this violation for students who are of compulsory attendance age.
 2

-RCSA Code FOCUS/ DCPS Code Shortcuts Description RCSA Points 1.14 1.05 Disrespectful or rude behavior, vulgar, unprofessional language Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+RCSA Code FOCUS/ DCPS Code RCSA- Schoolwide Expectation Violation Minor Offenses Class I Description RCSA Points 1.14 1.05 Respectful Disrespectful or rude behavior, vulgar, unprofessional language Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
 This may include, but is not limited to, teasing, name calling, gossiping, spreading or starting rumors, and purposely embarrassing or humiliating another student.
-Profane, Obscene, or Abusive Language/ Materials: The use of either oral, written, or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity 4 1.15 1.06 Nonconformity to the General Code of Appearance Violation of the Uniform Dress Code 1
+Profane, Obscene, or Abusive Language/Materials: The use of either oral, written, or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity 4 1.15 1.06 Responsible Nonconformity to the General Code of Appearance Violation of the Uniform Dress Code 1